onnbrian/locomotiveApp/README.md

 	-go to localhost:8000/trainsched/fromto/<origin>/<dest> to view all route instances from <origin> and to <dest> in database

 Making POST requests to king (i.e. inserting train route records into database)
-	-we store the objects using JSON format.
+	*we store the objects using JSON format.
 For example:
 		{
 	        "origin": "Princeton Station",
 	        "dest": "Philadelphia 30th Street",